Ulricharmel001/alx-system_engineering-devops/0x03-shell_variables_expansions/alias-script.md

 The number in base 10 is stored in the environment variable DECIMAL The script display the number in base 16, followed by a new line

+# Encryption of letter with ROT13
+A script that prints all possible combinations of two letters, except oo.

+Letters are lower cases, from a to z
+One combination per line
+The output should be alpha ordered, starting with aa the script file contain maximum 64 characters